 A basic definition of malware is it’s any software meant to do harm to your computer, server, or network.
 That used to be fairly easy to narrow down, as malware was meant to actually destroy a computer by overclocking it or adding more malware to slow the machine down until it was useless.

 Now, malware can be many things, and often doesn’t do harm to your machine or network at all.
-Malware in 2021 can be used for anything from monitoring keystrokes to using your machine’s processing power and network access to mine cryptocurrency without your knowledge.
-A more contextual description of malware is it’s software that performs tasks you wouldn’t have authorized yourself.
+Malware in 2022 can be used for anything from monitoring keystrokes to using your machine’s processing power and network access to mining cryptocurrency without your knowledge.
+So it can be said that malware is any software that performs tasks you wouldn’t have authorized yourself.
 Luckily, the ways of removing malware from Mac have improved over the last years, too.

 How can I find out if my Mac is infected?

-Macs can now get infected with adware and malware.
 Watch for a Mac that is starting to unexpectedly slow down, overheat, or just plain act strangely.
-Unexpected behaviour is a red flag.
-You might want to run a scan and make sure that you aren't infected, then delete the offending malware, ransomware or another piece of malicious software.
+Unexpected behavior is always a red flag.
+You might want to run a scan and make sure that your Mac hasn’t been infected, then delete the offending malware, ransomware, or another piece of malicious software.

-Some Mac viruses, trojans and other malicious pieces of software don't alert the user to what they are doing.
+Some Mac viruses and trojans don't alert the user about what they are doing.
 Those items can sneak in, thanks to hackers who steal authentic Apple digital signatures from professional developers or when hidden inside email attachments.
 They also gain entry via popular software like Adobe Flash or other legitimate pieces of software that Apple has already approved.
 These are just a few of the ways viruses can get inside your Mac before they get to work stealing and transmitting passwords, iPhone backups, bank details, and other data.

-Now that you’re aware of these threats you probably feel like giving your Mac a scan to ensure it’s safe from cybercriminals.
-Thankfully, there are a few ways you can do this quickly and easily without interrupting your working day or taking it to an Apple Genius Bar.
+Now that you’re aware of these threats you probably feel like giving your Mac a scan to ensure it’s safe from malware.
+Thankfully, there are a few ways you can do this quickly with a reliable Mac malware cleaner.

 How to remove malware from Mac

-Know this: malware is constantly evolving, so routine checks and maintenance is a great idea.
-You should also find a good service that updates its list of known malware often so you feel confident your scanning tools are monitoring for the most threats possible.
+Malware is constantly evolving, so routine checks and maintenance is a great idea.
+You should also find a good service that updates its list of known malware often, so you feel confident your scanning tools are on the watch for malware.
 Sometimes, knowing how to get rid of malware on Mac is as simple as owning the best software for the job.

-The easiest way to get rid of malware on mac - Using CleanMyMac X
+The easiest way to get rid of malware on Mac with CleanMyMac X

 - Open CleanMyMac X on your Mac